 - Vocabulary Development

-A wide variety of reading/study-based courses at different levels are offered, including Reading ESL, Developmental Reading, Critical and Evaluative Reading and College Study Skills.
-These courses have been designed to develop and improve students' skills so that they can attain personal and academic goals.
+A wide variety of reading courses.
+These courses have been designed to develop and improve students' skills are offered contextualized for Fields of Interest.
+These courses have been designed to develop and improve students' skills so that they can attain personal and academic goals..

 Placement test scores or instructor permission is required for enrollment into reading courses.
 While this program does not offer a program certificate or degree option, it does provide:

-- Quality reading/study skill instruction enabling students to improve and extend their reading skills.
+- Quality reading/study skill instruction enabling students to improve and extend their academic reading skills.

-- Develop research and critical analysis skills through enhanced reading instruction.
+- Development of research and critical analysis skills through enhanced reading instruction.

 Note: CRE101 satisfies the Critical Reading General Education Requirement.
 However, if students complete CRE 101 and apply it to AGEC-A Core Requirements or if the students demonstrate proficiency through assessment, then the Critical Reading requirement has been satisfied and additional electives may be taken.